William Willis (inventor)

+Society, and the gold medal of the International Inventions Exhibition in 1885.

 He lived for many years in Bromley (Kent) and took a considerable interest in the nearby local cottage hospital to which he donated land and funds as well as buying their first X-ray machine.
 He was both Hon.
 Auditor and a Vice President of the Bromley Camera Club and continued his connection with them even after moving away in 1912.